Normalizations and misspecification in skill formation models: Normalizations

-Typically, $\Theta_0 \cap \Theta_N$ is a singleton.
-That is, we achieve point identification once the normalizations are imposed.
-Since $\theta_0 \in \Theta_0$, the definition then requires that

-and thus that $g(\theta_0)$ is point identified, even without a normalization.
-In addition, since normalizations are often arbitrary, $\theta_0$ is usually not in $\Theta_0\cap \Theta_N$.
-Thus, the restriction $\theta \in \Theta_N$ is not a normalization with respect to $\theta_0$, but it can be a normalization with respect to particular functions of interest.
+Typically, $\Tau_0 \cap \Tau_N$ is a singleton.
+That is, we achieve point identification with the additional restrictions.
+Definition \ref{d:normalization} then implies $\{g(\tau_0)\} = \{g(\tau): \tau \in \Tau_0 \cap \Tau_N \} = \{g(\tau): \tau \in \Tau_0 \}$ and thus, that $g(\tau_0)$ is point identified, even without the restriction $\tau \in \Tau_N$.
+Since these restrictions are often arbitrary, $\tau_0$ is usually not in $ \Tau_N$ in which case the restriction $\tau \in \Tau_N$ is not a normalization with respect to $\tau_0$, but it can be a normalization with respect to particular functions of interest.
 Moreover, the restriction can be a normalization for some function and not for others.
-Hence, researchers need to argue that normalizations hold with respect to all functions of interest, such as all counterfactuals in a structural model.
+Hence, researchers need to argue that normalizations hold with respect to all functions of interest, such as all counterfactuals.
+Finally, a normalization cannot impose any additional overidentifying restrictions in the sense that if $\Tau_0 \neq \emptyset$, then $\Tau_0 \cap \Tau_N \neq \emptyset$.

-The definition also implies that a normalization cannot impose any additional overidentifying restrictions in the sense that $\Theta_0 \cap \Theta_N \neq \emptyset$ if $\Theta_0 \neq \emptyset$.
-That is, if there is a parameter that is consistent with the model and the distribution of the data without the normalizations, then there is also such a parameter with the normalizations.